 14 year old Zahra cannot come to terms with her Iranian mother’s new Australian fiancé, Peter.
 In an attempt to unite the family, Peter and Leila take Zahra on a road trip in search of a waterfall.
 As they travel deeper into the rainforest, Zahra’s growing tensions with Peter lead to an inevitable distance from the person she loves most.

-Born in Iran, Nora is a writer/director based in Melbourne.
-She holds a Bachelor in Architecture from the University of Technology, Sydney and a Masters in Film & TV from the Victorian College of the Arts.
-Nora started her career making documentary films in Lebanon and Chile and has since worked between the lines of documentary and fiction.
+Nora is a Writer/Director based between Melbourne and Tehran.
+She holds a Bachelor in Architecture from the University of Technology, Sydney and a Masters in Film & TV from the Victorian College of the Arts (VCA).
+Nora started her career making documentaries in Lebanon including BEIRUT, UNDER THE BRIDGE awarded ‘Special Jury Prize’ and ‘Best Director Documentary’ at the 11th Beirut International Film Festival.

 A family road trip inspired this story.
 Trapped in our rental car, the tension was palpable, silences were heavy, and beauty was fleeting.
 As we lost access to technology, miscommunication and displacement revealed how we really felt about one another.